Code of Ethics

 THE VISION OF ISA – INDUSTRIA SERIGRAFICA ED AFFINI – SPA

 I.S.A.
-S.p.A. is aware that the authority of a company is recognized not only by the competence of its collaborators and the high quality of the services provided to clients, but also by the attention it gives to the needs of the entire community.
+S.p.A. is aware that the authority of a company is recognized not only by the competence of its collaborators and the high quality of the service provided to customers, but also by the attention paid to the needs of the entire community.

-The principles that have always inspired the work of this company are formally collected in an Ethical Code of Conduct, based on the belief that reliability is built daily by respecting norms and valuing people.
+The principles that have always inspired the work of this Company are formally gathered into a Code of Ethical Conduct, in the belief that reliability is built daily by respecting regulations and valuing people.

-Therefore, this Ethical Code represents a distinctive and identifying element for the market and third parties.
-Its knowledge and sharing, which are required of all those who work within the company or collaborate with it, constitute the foundation of our activities and the first step in achieving our vision.
+This Code of Ethics therefore represents a distinctive and identifying element toward the market and third parties.
+Its knowledge and sharing, required of all those who operate within the Company or collaborate with it, constitute the foundation of our business and the first step to contribute to the pursuit of our vision.

-I.S.A.
-S.p.A.’s goal is to pursue excellence in the market in which it operates through Sustainable Development, safeguarding the Environment and the Safety of people involved by maintaining a consistent ethical approach.
-This aims to ensure satisfaction and add value to Employees, Clients, and, in general, to the Community.
+The objective of I.S.A.
+S.p.A. is therefore to pursue excellence in the market in which it operates through Sustainable Development, safeguarding the Environment and the Safety of the people involved through consistent behavior that respects Social Ethics, achieving satisfaction and ensuring added value for the Employee, the Customer, and, in general, the Community.

 PURPOSE AND RECIPIENTS

-Compliance with these principles is essential for achieving I.S.A.
-S.p.A.’s business mission and for ensuring its reputation in the socio-economic context in which it operates.
+Compliance with these principles is of fundamental importance for achieving I.S.A.
+S.p.A.’s corporate mission and for guaranteeing its reputation within the socio-economic context in which it operates.

-It is important to emphasize that I.S.A.
-S.p.A. firmly believes that every activity must be carried out ethically, adhering to the principle established in Article 41 of the Constitution, which states that private economic initiatives “cannot be carried out in contrast to the public utility or in a way that harms safety, freedom, or human dignity.”
+As a preliminary point, it is emphasized that I.S.A.
+S.p.A. firmly believes that every activity must be carried out ethically, identifying itself with the principle enshrined in Article 41 of the Italian Constitution, according to which private economic initiative “may not be carried out in contrast with social utility or in such a way as to cause damage to safety, liberty, or human dignity.”

-This Code is binding for I.S.A.
-S.p.A.’s directors and employees, as well as for all those who operate and collaborate, whether on a permanent or temporary basis, on behalf of the Company (hereinafter referred to as “Recipients”).
+This Code is binding on the directors and employees of ISA – INDUSTRIA SERIGRAFICA ED AFFINI – SPA, as well as on all those who operate and collaborate, permanently or on a fixed-term basis, on behalf of the Company (hereinafter, the “Recipients”).

-The Code will be widely disseminated within the internal governance structure and broadly communicated externally, including through the company’s website.
+The Code will be widely disseminated within the internal governance structure and broadly communicated externally, including through the corporate website.

 I.S.A.
-S.p.A. is also committed to adopting any additional provisions to ensure the timely dissemination and application of the principles and rules of the Code.
+S.p.A. also commits to adopting any further provisions to ensure that the principles and regulations of the Code are promptly disclosed and applied.

 1. GENERAL PRINCIPLES

-The conduct of the Recipients, at all levels of the company, is based on the principles of legality, fairness, non-discrimination, confidentiality, diligence, and loyalty.
+The conduct of the Recipients, at all company levels, is guided by the principles of legality, fairness, non-discrimination, confidentiality, diligence, and loyalty.

 1.1 Legality

 I.S.A.
-S.p.A. operates in full compliance with the law and this Code.
+S.p.A. operates in absolute compliance with the law and this Code.

-All Recipients are therefore required to comply with all applicable regulations and continuously update themselves on legislative developments.
+Therefore, all Recipients are required to comply with all applicable regulations and to keep themselves constantly updated on legislative developments.

-The Company considers transparency in its financial statements and accounting as a fundamental principle for conducting its activities and safeguarding its reputation.
+The Company considers the transparency of financial statements and accounting to be a fundamental principle for the performance of its business and for the protection of its reputation.

 1.2 Fairness

-In carrying out their activities, Recipients must not accept donations, favors, or benefits of any kind (except for small-value items) and, in general, must not accept any counterparty in exchange for granting advantages to third parties in an improper manner.
+In the performance of their activities, Recipients are required not to accept gifts, favors, or benefits of any kind (except for items of modest value) and, in general, not to accept any consideration in order to improperly grant advantages to third parties.

-For their part, Recipients must not make donations of money or goods to third parties or offer any illicit benefits or favors (except for small-value items or authorized commercial courtesies) in connection with the activities they perform for I.S.A.
+In turn, Recipients must not make cash donations or gifts of goods to third parties, or otherwise offer illicit benefits or favors of any kind (except for items of modest value or commercial courtesy gifts authorized by the Company) in connection with the activity performed by them for the benefit of I.S.A.
 S.p.A.

-The inherent belief that they are acting in the best interest of the Company does not exempt Recipients from the obligation to strictly follow the rules and principles of this Code.
+In all relations with customers, suppliers, and employees, Italian laws regarding anti-corruption and anti-money laundering must be strictly respected.
+The intrinsic conviction of acting in the interest of the Company does not exempt Recipients from the obligation to strictly observe the rules and principles of this Code.

 1.3 Non Discrimination

-In relations with stakeholders and particularly in the selection and management of personnel, in the organization of work, in the choice, selection, and management of suppliers, as well as in relations with entities and institutions, I.S.A.
-S.p.A. avoids and repudiates any form of discrimination based on age, sex, race, sexual orientation, health status, political and trade union opinions, religion, culture, and nationality of its interlocutors.
+In relations with Stakeholders, and in particular in personnel recruitment and management, work organization, the choice, selection, and management of suppliers, as well as in relations with Bodies and Institutions, I.S.A.
+S.p.A. avoids and rejects any discrimination concerning the age, gender, race, sexual orientation, health status, political and union opinions, religion, culture, and nationality of its interlocutors.

 1.4 Confidentiality

 I.S.A.
-S.p.A. is committed to ensuring the protection and confidentiality of the personal data of Recipients, in compliance with all applicable data protection regulations.
+S.p.A. commits to ensuring the protection and confidentiality of the personal data of the Recipients, in compliance with all applicable legislation regarding personal data protection.

-Recipients are required not to use confidential information obtained in the course of their work for purposes unrelated to the performance of that work and always to act in compliance with the confidentiality obligations assumed by I.S.A.
-S.p.A.
+Recipients are required not to use confidential information, learned by reason of their work activity, for purposes unrelated to the performance of such activity, and in any case always to act in compliance with the confidentiality obligations assumed by ISA – INDUSTRIA SERIGRAFICA ED AFFINI – SPA.

-In particular, Recipients must maintain the utmost confidentiality regarding documents that may reveal know-how, transportation information, commercial information, and corporate transactions.
+In particular, Recipients are bound to the utmost confidentiality regarding documents capable of revealing know-how, transport information, commercial information, and corporate operations.

 1.5 Diligence